You can find pirated copies of books and ebooks online in a few seconds, but do you think about the security of free PDF ebooks?

 Can you stop book piracy and illegal downloading?

-Piracy has been with us for years.
+Piracy has been a persistent issue for years.
 So don’t think for a moment that it will ever go away.

 If you are an author and worried about book piracy, ignore it and forget about it.
 It will happen, and there is nothing you can do about it.